 By the late 20th century doctors had a much greater capacity to cure than at any stage in the past.
 Immunisation, antibiotics and new pharmaceuticals dramatically increased doctors’ ability to relieve pain and reduce suffering.
 Infectious diseases as a cause of death and illness had declined, as had infant and maternal mortality in childbirth.

-However, as the threat of epidemics receded, doctors seemed less necessary to ensuring longevity.
+However, as the threat of epidemics receded – at least until the COVID-19 coronavirus pandemic of 2020 – doctors seemed less necessary to ensuring longevity.
 GPs’ dominance of primary health care came under threat – from patients, other health professionals and alternative practitioners.

 Fertility Action (FA), later called Women’s Health Action, was founded in 1984 and is probably New Zealand’s best-known women’s health activism group.
 In its early days the group campaigned for safer contraceptive devices.
 In 1987 FA brought the treatment of cervical-cancer patients at National Women’s Hospital to public attention.